Comparisons12 min read

 Security & Compliance

 Both tools take enterprise security seriously.
 Wrike offers SOC 2 Type II, HIPAA compliance, GDPR compliance, IP allowlisting, two-factor authentication, and advanced user permissions.
-Smartsheet matches this with SOC 2, HIPAA, FedRAMP authorization (critical for government and public sector), and robust data residency options.
+Smartsheet matches this with SOC 2, HIPAA, FedRAMP authorization (critical for government and public sector), and solid data residency options.

 Pros and Cons at a Glance